thadubsdavid/devops-exercises/README.md

 <summary>What types of tests are you familiar with?</summary><br><b>

 Styling, unit, functional, API, integration, smoke, scenario, ...

+Unit tests are the fastest and least expensive tests you can write.
+They should cover most if not all of your application’s logic.

+Integration tests validate how your code interacts with other parts of the system but without the added complexity of a UI framework.
+(JUnit)

+UI tests are the slowest and most expensive kind of test.
+They are slow because you must deploy your app to an emulator or device and drive it using the UI. ( UI Automator)

 You should be able to explain those that you mention.
 </b></details>